josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🎶_Banned_Broadcasts_Cooperative/🎶_does_your_mother_know_manosphere_remix.md

 ---

+> "I can see what you want –
+> But you seem pretty young to be searching for that kind of fun...
+> So maybe I'm not the one?"

+---

 ## 🛰️ Orientation

 This node uses *Does Your Mother Know* by ABBA (1979) as a **cultural anchor** to interrogate contemporary claims that male attraction to significantly younger partners is purely instinctual, inevitable, or historically uncontested.